davidvedvick/lazy-j/README.md

 # lazy-j: Lazy Java initialization library

-Coming from the C# world, while working on audiocanoe I've often had the overwhelming desire to use something similar to the [Lazy](https://msdn.microsoft.com/en-us/library/dd642331%28v=vs.110%29.aspx) class that is in the Standard libs for .Net.
+Coming from the C# world, while working on Android projects I've often had the overwhelming desire to use something similar to the [Lazy](https://msdn.microsoft.com/en-us/library/dd642331%28v=vs.110%29.aspx) class that is in the Standard libs for .Net.
 Using it, you can easily initialize